nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 - Executes user commands using the `Logic` component.
 - Listens for changes to `Model` data so that the UI can be updated with the modified data.
+- `HelpWindow` will only be shown when executing the `help` command.
+- `KanbanPanel` is displayed as the default view.

 ### Logic component